 The Good But Not as Good as Some Other Stuff Tier

-This probably feels a little low for most people with the original Avengers movie, but I can explain myself.
+This probably feels a little low for most, but I can explain myself.
 When this movie first came out, it was absolutely fucking mind-blowing.
 I was all-in on the MCU from the moment I realized what they were doing, and I spent the year between Captain America: The First Avenger and The Avengers eagerly awaiting any and everything about the movie.
 And when it came out, my expectations were met!
 It was a blast, and all the pieces fit together perfectly.

 Upon rewatch—having now seen all the movies that have come after The Avengers—it isn't quite mind-blowing anymore, and will have to settle for simply being really good.
 It takes a long time for the pieces to get set-up into place, and for the conflicts to be set-up.
 But the importance of realizing that a movie like this can be pulled off to this massive scale cannot be understated.
 And can we talk about just how good everyone in this movie is?
 From the obvious of Robert Downey Jr. and Chris Evans and Samuel L. Jackson to Clark Gregg to Tom Hiddleston's incredible villain performance.
 This movie is great, and the last 40 minutes or so are an absolute classic.
 It falls here because, well, there are just so many other good movies in the MCU.